 Whether it’s the star of your holiday table, or you’re simply serving it at a dinner party, when serving roast beef, there are 4 essentials in my book:

-This easy Olive Tapenade recipe comes together in just 10 minutes in your food processor or blender.
+This easy Olive Spread (Olive Tapenade) comes together in just 10 minutes in your food processor or blender.
 It's amazing as an appetizer for parties, served as part of a charcuterie board, or used as a sandwich spread.

 These copycat Din Tai Fung Green Beans are deliciously crispy and coated with lots of savory garlic and a spicy chili crisp.
 It’s the best umami-forward side dish to pair with all of your takeout-inspired favorites!